Are you looking for new Instagram accounts to follow?

 #2 Lauren Bath

-I first met Lauren 2 years ago when we were both speaking at the Social Media Tourism Symposium.
+I first met Lauren 2 years ago when we were both speaking at a tourism conference together.
 She told me she had just become the first “professional” full time Instagrammer in Australia after moving from a career as a chef into self-taught photographer and quickly finding a loyal following on Instagram.

 It was a wise career choice.
 At the time Lauren had a massive following and was an early adopter (and early infleuncer).
 Since that time, she has reached almost 370k followers.